Read Time: 3 Minutes

-According to the World Health Organization, chronic diseases are the leading cause of disability and death worldwide.1 Nearly half of all adults in the United States suffer from one or more chronic diseases like diabetes, heart disease, cancer, and dementia.2,3 As alarming as this sounds, the majority of these health conditions are largely preventable.
-Most chronic diseases in America are attributed to four things: poor nutrition, lack of physical activity, excessive alcohol consumption, and smoking.2 Patients generally know that these factors impact health, but most are given generic advice, which is neither personalized nor practical.
+According to the Centers for Disease Control and Prevention, chronic diseases are the leading cause of disability and death in the United States.1 Nearly half of all adults in the US suffer from one or more chronic diseases like diabetes, heart disease, cancer, and dementia.1,2 As alarming as this sounds, the majority of these health conditions are largely preventable.
+Most chronic diseases in America are attributed to four things: poor nutrition, lack of physical activity, excessive alcohol consumption, and smoking.1 Patients generally know that these factors impact health, but most are given generic advice that is neither personalized nor practical.

-Functional Nutrition is based on the premise that food is medicine, which has the power to prevent and reverse disease.
+Functional nutrition is based on the premise that food is medicine and has the power to prevent and reverse disease.
 As a registered dietitian, I have found the IFM Food Plans to be an invaluable resource in helping patients understand the why and how of nutrition and lifestyle change.

 Clinical Examples: The How and Why